Isambard Kingdom Brunel On BOARD THE GREAT EASTERN, 1859

 A Problem Project

 The SS Great Eastern was Brunel’s final project.
-At nearly 700 feet long (about 214 metres), it was much larger than either of his previous ships, the SS Great Western and the SS Great Britain.
+At nearly 700 feet long (about 214 metres), it was much larger than either of his previous ships, the PS Great Western and the SS Great Britain.
 To power this “Leviathan” ship, Brunel used two huge paddle wheels attached to one engine and a screw-propeller attached to a second engine.

 The SS Great Eastern, built in London, was not Brunel’s most successful project.
 It was so large that launching it into the River Thames proved greatly problematic.
 There were several unsuccessful launch attempts before the ship finally floated on 31 January 1858.
 Construction proved far more expensive than originally planned.